magnefique-studios/javashop-otel/README.md

 # Let's define a few terms for those new to APM / Software Development or Java

 1. **What Are Custom Attributes / Custom Tags in Splunk APM ?**

-	A First, you will hear poeple refer to Custom Attributes in the context of Splunk Enterprise, however in Splunk APM, Custom Attributes are called 	    		Custom Tags in Opentelemetry and the Splunk Tag Splotlight.
+	First, you will hear poeple refer to Custom Attributes in the context of Splunk Enterprise, however in Splunk APM, Custom Attributes are called 	    	  	Custom Tags in Opentelemetry and the Splunk Tag Splotlight.

 2. **What is a Function in Java?**

 	A Function  in most languages includeing Java, is a logical chunk of code when executed solves a repeatable task.
-This is basically what our 		customers Dev teams spend thier time building and where software issues will most commonly be.
+This is basically what development teams 		spend thier time building and where software issues will most commonly be.

 3. **What is a Method in Java?**

  	See What's a function -> Function and method are synonomous.

 5. **What is an Exception in Java?**

 	An Exceptional error condition that indicates abonormal or unhandled condition, that interrupts program execution abnormally.

 # View Service Map